mscheltienne/nmod-wiki/doc/tms/magstim-bistim.rst

 ===============

-The `BiStim²`_ is a paired-pulse stimulator combining 2 monophasic stimulators to deliver paired pulses through 2 separate or through a single coil.
+The `BiStim²`_ is a paired-pulse stimulator combining 2 monophasic stimulators to deliver paired pulses through 2 separate or through a single :term:`coil`.
 The paired pulses can be delivered with independent stimulation intensities and variable inter-pulse intervals.

 Magstim devices share common features that are detailed in the :ref:`common features section of the guidelines <tms/guidelines:Magstim devices>`.